 What is it?

-Ya Tu Sabes is an underground, pop-up monologue slam showcasing emerging diverse Latinx Writers and Actors.
+Ya Tu Sabes is a monologue slam showcasing emerging diverse Latinx Writers and Actors.
 After a multi-round audition process, 12 Writers and 12 Actors will be selected by a panel of esteemed judges to perform original monologues at the Ricardo Montalbán Theatre in the heart of Hollywood in front of industry professionals, family, and friends.

 The Latinx voice is underwhelming and misplaced in the entertainment industry.